lucafrance/cia-factbook-scraper/README.md

 ## Possible improvements
 - Export list of columns.
-- Export list of countries with link to source as markdown.
 - Remove text from numerical values and add text to column name.
     - Now: `column name = "Coastline"`, `value = "7,600 km"`
     - After: `column name = "Coastline (sq km)"`, `value = 7600`